 - My Account

-*Steven Barnes was born this date in 1952.
+*Steven Barnes was born on this date in 1952.
 He is Black science fiction, fantasy, and mystery writer.

-Barnes is from Los Angeles, CA, and he attended Los Angeles High School.
+Barnes is from Los Angeles, CA, and attended Los Angeles High School.
 He continued at Pepperdine University, majoring in Communication Arts.
 Barnes is married to Tananarive Due, a writer.
 The couple lives in Los Angeles and hosts a video blog together.
-They also taught a course together at UCLA called "The Sunken Place: Racism, Survival & Black Horror".
+They also taught a course together at UCLA called "The Sunken Place: Racism, Survival & Black Horror."
 The course is now available as a webinar.
 Barnes has a daughter from his first marriage and a son from his current marriage.

 Barnes is also an avid practitioner of martial and physical arts.
 He began studying in 1969.
 He is a black belt in Kenpo Karate.
 He holds an instructor certificate in Wu Ming Ta and has an instructor candidate ranking in Filipino Kali stick and knife fighting.
 He is an intermediate student in self-defense pistol shooting.
 He completed the Yoga Works basic Hatha Yoga instructor program; is studying (an Indonesian fighting system), an aerobic form of yoga.
 He has written novels, short fiction, screenplays for television, scripts for comic books, animation, newspaper copy, and magazine articles.

-Together with his wife, and actor Blair Underwood, Barnes won the 2009 NAACP Image Award for Outstanding Literary Work - Fiction for In the Night of the Heat: A Tennyson Hardwick Novel.
+With his wife, and actor Blair Underwood, Barnes won the 2009 NAACP Image Award for Outstanding Literary Work - Fiction for In the Night of the Heat: A Tennyson Hardwick Novel.